Qualifications

 2014 – Built my first workshop in Melbourne, Australia.

-2017 – Polished a katana by Go Yoshihiro, which has since passed tokubetsu juyo token.
+2017 – Polished a katana by Gō Yoshihiro, which has since passed Tokubetsu Juyo Tōken.

 2023 – Founded the Touken-Togishi Kantei-Kai, the first of its kind in Australia.